About me

 Welcome to my site.
 My name is Grigoris and I am an Assistant Professor in University of Wisconsin-Madison.

-My research focuses on reliable machine learning and the design/study of expressive models that are robust to noise and generalize well in out-of-distribution data.
+My research focuses on reliable machine learning, focusing on the development of robust models that perform well under noise and out-of-distribution data.
 Concretely,

-• I have worked extensively on polynomial networks (PNs) that capture high-degree interactions between inputs.
+• Architecture design: I have worked extensively on polynomial networks (PNs) that capture high-degree interactions between inputs.
 My short-term goals are to understand the inductive bias and properties of existing architectures through empirical and theoretical studies.
 I am interested in the complete theoretical understanding of (neural/polynomial) networks, including their expressivity, trainability, generalization properties, and inductive biases.
-My recent work has provided the first characterization of the generalization of this class of functions, and I have focused on the spectral bias of high-degree polynomials, highlighting how PNs can learn higher frequency functions faster than regular feed-forward networks.
+Our recent work has provided the first characterization of the generalization of this class of functions, or the spectral bias of high-degree polynomials, highlighting how PNs can learn higher frequency functions faster than regular feed-forward networks.

 News